cchamilt/WindowsMelodyRecovery/LIMITS.md

 ---

-*This document reflects the capabilities and limitations of Windows Missing Recovery v1.0.0 as of June 2025.*
+*This document reflects the capabilities and limitations of Windows Melody Recovery v1.0.0 as of June 2025.*